rasterm/rasterm/docs/API.md

 replaces that waiting frame and increments `replacedFrames`.
 The producer does not wait for the terminal to finish drawing.
-Compatible regional replacements accumulate the replaced frame's damage so the newest pixels remain correct relative to the last frame that actually reached the terminal; a full frame or geometry changing replacement stays full.
+Compatible regional replacements accumulate the replaced frame's damage so the newest pixels remain correct relative to the last frame that actually reached the terminal, a full frame or geometry changing replacement stays full.

 * `submit(FrameView)` and `submit(IndexedFrameView)` copy active pixel rows, palettes, damage rects, and metadata references before returning.
 * `submit(OwnedFrame&&)` and `submit(OwnedIndexedFrame&&)` move ownership into the presenter.
 * `submitShared(...)` avoids copying pixel data, but you must pass a lifetime token that keeps the underlying memory valid until presentation finishes.
 * `waitUntilIdle(timeout)` waits until every accepted frame has reached an outcome and confirms sink acceptance only.
 It does not confirm terminal parsing or visibility.
 * `invalidate()` orders an Engine reset on the worker so the next rendered frame is a full redraw.
 Immediate `shutdown()` cancels a waiting frame, drain first when the last frame must reach the sink.
 * Worker callbacks can call read only query functions.
 They must never initialize, move, shut down, destroy, or mutate the `Presenter` instance.

 ## Frames and Memory Ownership